-South Stewart Avenue & West 84th Street||23||Auburn Gresham, 60620|
+|South Stewart Avenue & West 84th Street||23||Auburn Gresham, 60620|

 Our Chicago car crash attorneys know the above intersections well and use aerial maps and video reconstruction to demonstrate how a collision occurred and the sightlines drivers see as they approach.
 Regardless of where your auto accident occurred, our legal team is ready to implement the same trial techniques to prepare your case.

 Contact an Experienced Chicago Car Accident Attorney Near You

 Rosenfeld Injury Lawyers LLC is committed to holding negligent drivers accountable to the fullest extent of Illinois law.
 Our goal is to make shoulder some of the burdens that accompany a car accident so you can focus on your health and wellbeing.

 Regardless of where you live, our personal injury attorneys and investigators can come to a location that is convenient for you.
 We will come to your home or hospital if you are unable to come to our downtown Chicago office.
-Contact our office today and discuss your legal rights and options.
+Contact our office today and discuss your legal rights and options for personal injury compensation.
 Get the legal representation you deserve.

 This page is updated on February 20, 2020.